-Brass wind instruments consist essentially of a tube whose diameter is variable over its length (Illustration bellow).
+Brass wind instruments consist essentially of a tube whose diameter is variable over its length (Illustration below).

-The air column "enclosed" within functions as an oscillator and the position of its resonant frequencies correspond mainlyto the well-known partial series.
+The enclosed air column functions as an oscillator and the resonance frequencies of the standing wave correspond mainly to the well-known partial series.
 Therefore, only a limited number of "notes" can be produced with such an instrument, namely those whose frequency is identical with the resonant frequencies of the tube.
 These are called the "natural tones" of the instrument.
 (Illus. below)

-Resonance of the Horn.
-The peaks of the curve represent the frequencies of playable natural tones.
+Resonance of a Horn in F. The peaks of the curve represent the frequencies of playable natural tones.

 The Natural Tones of a Brass Instrument.

-The note value is an indication of congruity with tempered tuning.
-The shorter the note value, the poorer the agreement between the natural tone and the musical tuning.
+The note value indicates the congruence with the equally tempered scale.
+The shorter the note value, the poorer the agreement between the natural tone and the musical scale.

-To produce chromatic notes between the natural tones, valves are used to engage cylindrical tubes, lengthening the acoustically active tube by a whole tone (1st valve), a half tone (2nd valve) or 1 ½ tones (3rd valve).
+To produce chromatic notes between the natural tones, valves are used to add cylindrical tubes, lengthening the acoustically active tube by a whole tone (1st valve), a semitone (2nd valve) or 1 ½ tones (3rd valve).

-The experience of professional musicians shows that valves have a remarkable influence onto the structure of musical slurs.
+Musicians think that valves have a remarkable influence on the structure of a musical slur.
 The sound qualities of slurs are attributable to different valves developed in varying musical traditions.
 There are currently two types of valves in use today: the rotary valve and the piston valve.
 The Viennese horn is constructed using a special type of piston valve, the " Viennese double piston valve".
 The function of the Viennese double piston valve is illustrated below.

-The illustrations below show clearly that the Viennese horn creates tones which flow into one another, where the double horn shows a band of noise (approx. 15 ms) which interrupts the slur for a short time.
+The illustrations below show that the Viennese horn creates slurs where the tones seem to flow into one another, where the double horn shows a band of noise (approx. 15 ms) which interrupts the slur for a short time.

-This band of noise is not consciously audible to the listener, but does define the sound character of a specific instrument or type of valve.
+This noiseband is not consciously audible to the listener, but does define the sound character of a specific instrument or type of valve.

 Illustration: Radiated sound of an octave slur f'-f''(left, Viennese valve, right, rotary valve.)
 Frequency is shown from left to right, time from front to back.

-In order to define the acoustical behavior of the instrument, a mechanical process was developed to depress the valve in eight steps, measuring the input impedance at each step.
+In order to investigate the acoustical behavior of the instrument, a mechanical process was developed to depress the valve in eight steps, measuring the input impedance at each step.

-The relevant frequency range (from the fundamental of the departure tone to the fundamental of the arrival tone) were cut out and successively combined.
+The relevant frequency range (from the fundamental of the starting note to the fundamental of the target note) was cut out and arranged like a waterfall spectrum.

-The Path-impedance-frequency diagrams created in this way correspond to the waterfall spectrum of the sound radiated from the instrument (illustration below) and represent the situation occurring at the player's lips and mouthpiece during the slur.
+The Path-impedance-frequency diagrams created in this way correspond to the waterfall spectrum of the sound radiated from the instrument (illustration below) and represent the situation for the player's lips inside the mouthpiece during the slur.

 Similar measurements on trumpets with various valve types achieved the opposite results, however, and some results which showed no connection between valve type and the instrument's acoustical characteristics.
-Further knowledge of the acoustical developments within the instrument during slurs was achieved through the thesis work of Stephan Campidell in later experiments.
+Further knowledge of the acoustical developments within the instrument during slurs was achieved through the thesis work of Stephan Campidell.

-Campidell showed that, regardless of valve type, the half-open valve "cuts off" the instrument at the point where the valve sits.
+Campidell showed that, regardless of the type of valve, the half-open valve "cuts off" the instrument at the point where the valve is positioned.
 Diagrams of the pulse response show no difference between a half-open valve, and the same instrument with the rest of the tube removed at that point (see illustration below).

-pulse reply of the instrument with half-open valve
+pulse response of the instrument with half-opened valve

-pulse reply when the tube is cut after the first valve
+pulse response if the tube is cut after the first valve

-It is clear that there are no differences in the acoustical characteristic.
+It is clear that there is no difference in the acoustical characteristic.

 Valve positions over the length of the tube

-The Rotary- and Perinet valves were exchanged to each other's position, and tested on additional positions as well.
+The Rotary- and Perinet/Piston valves were exchanged to each other's position, and tested on additional positions as well.

 Results conclusively showed that different types of valves at the same positon on the tube produce the same characteristic sound.

-The acoustical characteristics of an instrument during a slur is not primarily determined by the type of valve, but by that valve's position on the axis of the instrument's tube.
+The acoustical characteristics of an instrument during a slur is not primarily determined by the type of valve, but by it's valve's position on the axis of the instrument's tube!